angular-schule/website-articles/blog/2020-01-everything-github/README.md

 ## 5. Automating the Deployment with GitHub Actions

-But we don't want to stop here and trigger the deployment manually all the time.
+We don't want to stop here and trigger the deployment manually all the time.
-We want to make changes to the app and the deployment should be handled automatically for us.
+An ideally workflow would be to make changes to the app and the deployment will then be handled automatically for us.
-For this we want to use GitHub Actions.
-GitHub Actions is now available for all repositories.
+For this we want to use GitHub Actions which is now available for all repositories.
 So there is no need to register anymore, we can start right now! 🚀

 As with all CI/CD systems, we have to think about how to grant the necessary write permissions to our repo.